Table Of Contents

 1st step – shows the phosphorylation of glucose by ATP and enzyme hexokinase.
 Clearly this is an energy “in “phase where ATP loses its energy bonds and is reduced to ADP.
 This reaction is energy-dependent and occurs one way.

-2nd step – Glucose -6–phosphate undergoes isomeric transformation to become fructose -6- phosphate by the enzyme phospho hexoisomerase.
+2nd step – Glucose -6–phosphate undergoes isomeric transformation to become fructose -6- phosphate by the enzyme phosphohexose isomerase.

 5th step – G3P pathway to glycolysis is direct.
-However DHAP is not.
-Hence Triose-phosphate isomerase converts DHAP into GAP which is useful for generating ATP.
+However, DHAP is converted into GAP by isomerase.
 This results in glucose being cleaved into 2 molecules of glyceraldehyde -3-phosphate through a rapid and reversible reaction.

 6th step – Oxidative phosphorylation of G3P to 1,3-Bisphosphoglycerate.